Biltmore Village

 Biltmore Village was incorporated into the City of Asheville in the early 20th century.
 Biltmore Village is now a commercial district that has an eclectic collection of shops, restaurants, and other businesses.
+The village has been home to the main office of monthly news magazine World since 2011.

+Historic floods

+In July 1916, Biltmore Village was flooded by up to nine feet of water during the Great Flood of 1916.

+In September 2024, Biltmore Village was flooded by up to six feet of water from the Swannanoa River during Hurricane Helene.